WebexSamples/postman-webex/README.md

 Quick guides to take full benefits of these collections, :
 - [import and configure](docs/ImportAndConfigure.md) a collection
 - [generate code](docs/GenerateCode.md) for your favorite language

-- [run collections](docs/RunCollectionsCI-CD.md) as part of your CI/CD process
+Note that the postman suite lets you [run collections as part of your CI/CD process](https://www.getpostman.com/docs/newman_intro) via the newman command, and can also help you [publish documentation via documenter](https://www.getpostman.com/docs/creating_documentation).

 **We welcome enhancements to the collections below, as well as contributions of collections that proved to be handy for you over time.
 Please submit a pull request.